FaazAbidi/News-Aggregator/README.md

 2. #### `/news/`

-This endpoint retrieves a list of all books in the database.
+This endpoint retrieves a list of all news articles either from database or from external APIs depending upon the expiry limit.

 **Method**: `GET`